revbayes/revbayes.github.io/tutorials/chromo/index.md

 uncertainty of inferences made from that model {% cite hoeting1999bayesian %}.
 In our case, this can lead to overconfidence in estimates of ancestral chromosome numbers and chromosome evolution parameter value estimates.
-For details on how to implement Bayesian model averaging in ‘RevBayes‘ with chromsome evolution see @freyman2016cladogenetic.
+For details on how to implement Bayesian model averaging in RevBayes with chromsome evolution see @freyman2016cladogenetic.

 Next Steps